How to Become a Board Member: The 4 Step Checklist

 - How to write the perfect board bio

 - The tactics to prep for your board interview

 First, let's take a look at the current board recruiting landscape.

-Historically, when an organization begins its search for a new board member, the director, chairman, or CEO would ask the other members for recommendations in their network of people that can fill the seat.
+Historically, when an organization begins its search for a new board member, the director, chairperson, or CEO would ask the other directors for recommendations in their network of people that can fill the seat.

-But when most board members are predominantly white men, their network is predominately white men.
+But when most board members are predominantly white men, their network is predominately white.
 This mentality has perpetuated inequitable trends on boards.

-Additionally, many boards have required candidates to have CEO or CFO experience, and you ideally would have previous board experience as well.
+Additionally, many boards have required candidates to have CEO or CFO experience, and often searches require previous board experience.
 This makes the eligible talent pool shrink from a pool down to a puddle.

 Ultimately, highlighting your skills and understanding how to communicate them is what will land you a seat on a board of directors.
 And this brings us to step one.

 Step 1: Orchestrate your campaign

 Board recruiting is not like executive recruiting.
 The best way to frame your board search is to think of it as putting together a campaign.